stephenslab/wflow-divvy/README.md

 # Divvy data exploration: a workflowr project illustration

-An illustration of [workflowr](https://jdblischak.github.io/workflowr) for developing a organized, sharable and reproducible data analysis.
+An illustration of [workflowr](https://jdblischak.github.io/workflowr) for developing an organized, sharable and reproducible data analysis.

 View the project website [here](https://stephenslab.github.io/wflow-divvy).